electricimp/AppleWatchExample/README.md

 The Watch code expects the data in this form.
 However, you are free to choose other structures &mdash; just modify the *WKInterfaceController* sub-class' *urlSession(session, task, didCompleteWithError)* function.

 In addition, the example code uses the endpoint `/applewatchexample/action` to receive actions from the Watch app.
-If you are retro-fitting Apple Watch support to an exitsi imp application, you may have your own API already in place.
+If you are retro-fitting Apple Watch support to an existing imp application, you may have your own API already in place.
 In this case, you should modify the Watch app's control trigger functions accordingly.

 ### Notes ###